+Other notes

-The short title of the Water Authority Act 1984 was changed to the Water Agencies (Powers) Act 1984 by the Water Agencies Restructure (Transitional and Consequential Provisions) Act 1995.
+1 The short title of the Water Authority Act 1984 was changed to the Water Agencies (Powers) Act 1984 by the Water Agencies Restructure (Transitional and Consequential Provisions) Act 1995.

-3 Section 48A and the Second Schedule were inserted by the Limitation Act Amendment Act 1954 s.
+2 Section 48A and the Second Schedule were inserted by the Limitation Act Amendment Act 1954 s.
 5 and 8.